-When you open the Resource status page, the default filter is Unhandled problems.
-This filter quickly shows all problems/alerts that are not yet handled so you can focus on choosing the most relevant alerts to take care of.
-You can choose two other filters that are Resources problems and All.
+When you open the Resource status page, the default filter is Unhandled alerts.
+This filter quickly shows all alerts that are not yet handled so you can focus on choosing the most relevant ones to take care of.
+You can choose two other filters that are All alerts and All.

 The following rules apply:

-- Unhandled problems: resource status is Warning or Critical or Unknown or Down AND the resource is not acknowledged nor in planned downtime
+- Unhandled alerts: resource status is Warning or Critical or Unknown or Down AND the resource is not acknowledged nor in planned downtime

-- Resource problems: resource status is Warning or Critical or Unknown or Down (whether or not the resource has been acknowleged/a downtime has been set)
+- All alerts: resource status is Warning or Critical or Unknown or Down (whether or not the resource has been acknowleged/a downtime has been set)